shoesCodeFor/shoesCodeFor/README.md

 Hit me up if you need help on an open-source, non-profit or generally interesting project!
 Seriously ;)
 ### 📫 schuyler.ankele@gmail.com

+So what's up with my spotty contribution history?
+I worked for a company with Gitlab and another that required a company GitHub profile so I haven't done much personal coding in the last 2 year.
+I'm starting up a passion project with the FloraSync API for IoT telemetry data.
+That's probably my most relevant leisure project right now.

 <!--